Recursive Tree Grammar Autoencoders

 It is often convenient to permit two further concepts in a regular tree grammar, namely optional and starred nonterminals.
-In particular, the notation $B?$ denotes a nonterminal with the production rules $B? \to B$ and $B \to \varepsilon$, where $\varepsilon$ is the empty word, and $B^*$ denotes a nonterminal with the production rules $B^* \to B, B^*$ and $B^* \to \varepsilon$.
+In particular, the notation $B?$ denotes a nonterminal with the production rules $B? \to B$ and $B \to \varepsilon$, where $\varepsilon$ is the empty word.
+Similarly, $B^*$ denotes a nonterminal with the production rules $B^* \to B, B^*$ and $B^* \to \varepsilon$.
 To maintain determinism, one must ensure two conditions: First, if a rule generates two adjacent nonterminals that are starred or optional, then these nonterminals must be different, so $A \to x(B*, C*)$ is permitted but $A \to x(B*, B?)$ is not, because we would not know whether to assign an element to $B*$ or $B?$.
-Second, the languages generates by any two right-hand-sides must be non-intersecting, so if the rule $A \to x(B*, C)$ exists then the rule $A \to x(C?, D*)$ is not allowed because the right-hand-side $x(C)$ could be generated by either of them.
+Second, the languages generated by any two right-hand-sides for the same nonterminal must be non-intersecting.
+For example, if the rule $A \to x(B*, C)$ exists, then the rule $A \to x(C?, D*)$ is not allowed because the right-hand-side $x(C)$ could be generated by either of them (refer to Appendix~\ref{ap:deterministic} for more details).
 In the remainder of this paper, we generally assume that we deal with deterministic regular tree grammars that may contain starred and optional nonterminals.